Breaking: Hijacked Libyan Plane Lands In Malta

 Reports are surfacing of a possible hijacking situation onboard an Afriqiyah Airways jet.
-The Airbus A320 departed from the Libyan city of Sebha at 10:10 am Friday local time bound for Tripoli but has instead diverted to Malta.
-Prime Minister of Malta Joseph Muscat has tweeted of the situation.
+The Airbus A320 departed from the Libyan city of Sebha at 10:10 am Friday local time bound for Tripoli but has been forced to divert to Malta.

+Initial reports suggest that the plane is carrying 111 passengers and 7 crew members.
+Times of Malta have reported that there are two suspected hijackers onboard the aircraft who claim to be in possession of a hand grenade.

+The hijackers have announced that they are willing to release all passengers aside from the crew if authorities comply with their demands.
+While the hijackers have yet to make these demands known, it is understood they are Gaddafi loyalists – a group that have been held responsible for much of the ongoing violence in Libya since the initial civil war in 2011.

 Informed of potential hijack situation of a #Libya internal flight diverted to #Malta.
 Security and emergency operations standing by -JM